digital-fabric/papercraft/README.md

 ## Template Parameters

-In P2, parameters are always passed explicitly.
+In Papercraft, parameters are always passed explicitly.
 This means that template parameters are specified as block parameters, and are passed to the template on
 rendering: